Wishing you knew more about Aboriginal culture? Search no more.

 Caring for the land does not necessarily mean only the traditional way.
 Modern carers for land, such as rangers, can both continue traditions (deep knowledge about country passed on from generation to generation), as well as apply modern technologies and innovative land management practices.

-Combining traditional methods and contemporary practices can in fact get the best results for the environment, for example in Indigenous Protected Areas.
+Combining traditional methods and contemporary practices can in fact get the best results for the environment, for example in Indigenous Protected Areas or by preventing hot and destructive fires which can offset greenhouse gas emissions.

 Traditional owners often work in partnership with government departments and other non-Aboriginal organisations to conserve and care for land.